6 min read

-Whether your main concern is the common cold or a chronic condition, we all aspire to be as healthy as possible.
+We all aspire to be as healthy as possible.
 While you can’t control your immune response to every sniffle, you can take steps to boost your immune system.

-Immunity is a complex system of specialized cells and biological responses integrated into the entire body, from digestion in your gut to your brain chemistry and everywhere in between.
+The immune system is a complex system of specialized cells and biological responses integrated into the entire body, from digestion in your gut to your brain chemistry and everywhere in between.
 There are many fascinating aspects of the immune system that scientists are still exploring.
 However, there is also a large body of proven research that can benefit everyone.
 To keep it simple, we focused on proven vitamins and minerals that support your immune system.

 A lack of adequate nutrition is one of the primary contributors to a weak immune system.
 In a 2007 study published by the British Journal of Nutrition, micronutrients support the body’s immune system at three separate levels: physical barriers (e.g. skin and mucous), cellular immunity, and antibody production.
 Vitamins C, E and zinc assist the physical barriers.
 Vitamins B6, B12, C, D, E, folic acid, zinc, and selenium all support immunity at a cellular level.
 Finally, all these micronutrients, with the exceptions of vitamin C and iron, are essential for antibody production.

 The simplest way to obtain large amounts of these vitamins and minerals, with the exception of vitamin D, is to eat a diet rich in colorful fruits and vegetables.
 According to the USDA nutritional recommendations, most adults should consume no less than 2½ cups of vegetables and 2 cups of fruit per day.
-However, depending on factors including your age, size, sex and activity levels, the suggested amount could be even greater.
+However, depending on factors including your age, size, sex, and activity levels, the suggested amount could be even greater.

 To ensure you’re getting enough vitamin D, make sure you’re getting regular exposure to sunlight or eating foods rich in vitamin D like fish, eggs, dairy, or fortified foods.
 If you think you may not be getting the necessary levels, you can fill the gap by taking vitamin D in tablet form.
 Just make sure to look for vitamin D3, rather than D2.
 A 2012 study published by the American Journal of Clinical Nutrition, indicates that vitamin D3 is more effective at raising the blood levels of vitamin D. Vitamin D3 has become more popular in pill form, but many foods are still fortified with vitamin D2.